generic-github-user/main/README.md

 ## Python

-A Python implementation of Caesium is planned.
-See issue #2.
+A [Python implementation](https://github.com/generic-github-user/Caesium/issues/2) of Caesium is planned.

 # Credits